VincentTam/vincenttam.github.io/source/_posts/2014-04-27-octopress-category-list.markdown

 categories: Octopress
 ---

-Yesterday, the category list of this blog was still like the one in [Vigo's *Development Tips*](http://vigodome.com/blog/categories/).[^1]  However, I think that [Watson's Category List Plugin](http://www.dotnetguy.co.uk/post/2012/06/25/octopress-category-list-plugin/) is more user-friendly because users can view the categories by scrolling, instead of clicking and waiting for another page to load.
+Yesterday, the category list of this blog was still like the one in [Vigo's *Development Tips*][old_cat_list].[^1]  However, I think that [Watson's Category List Plugin][new_cat_list] is more user-friendly because users can view the categories by scrolling, instead of clicking and waiting for another page to load.

 I tried copying everything, and put them in the right places, but initially I failed.
 I quickly realized that I *wrongly* named the plugin file as `category_list.rb`, and `rake preview` still didn't produce the desired list.
 Then I moved the HTML file that calls the plugin, namely the `category_list.html`, from `/source/_includes/asides` to `/source/_includes/custom/asides`, and changed `_config.yml` a little bit.

-{% codeblock _config.yml (lines 53, 57–59) lang:yml https://github.com/VincentTam/vincenttam.github.io/blob/source/_config.yml %}
+{% codeblock _config.yml (lines 53, 57–59) lang:yml https://github.com/VincentTam/vincenttam.github.io/blob/source/_config.yml soruce code %}
 default_asides: [asides/recent_posts.html, asides/github.html, asides/delicious.html, asides/pinboard.html, asides/googleplus.html]

 blog_index_asides: [custom/asides/about.html, custom/asides/category_list.html, asides/recent_posts.html, asides/github.html, asides/delicious.html, asides/pinboard.html, asides/googleplus.html]